hazelmayank/conekt-ai-backend/API_DOCUMENTATION.md

 **Endpoint:** `POST /campaigns`
 **Auth Required:** Yes (Advertiser)

 **Description:** Create a new advertising campaign.
-Start date must be 1st or 15th of the month.
+Start date must be 1st or 15th of the month, but can be any past, present, or future date.

 **Request Body:**
 ```json